Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 We must wait until heaven for a detailed explanation, but the Bible provides a general answer.

-Satan became enamored with the same allure he used to entice Adam and Eve.
+Satan became enamored with the same allure that he used to entice Adam and Eve.
 He wanted to be like God.

 Satan knew he could never replace God in the heavenly hierarchy.
 He knew he could never be omniscient, omnipotent, or omnipresent like him.